 - This Instant Pot Kalua Pork recipe serves 12 because it uses one piece of pork butt, it’s the perfect amount for a small family over a few days or you can freeze half of the meat and heat it up later with cabbage.
 I have a 6 qt.
 Instant Pot and you can increase the recipe by 50% and make a 1.5x batch to feed a crowd and still have it all fit in a 6 qt.
 Instant Pot.

 - I use sea salt in the slow cooker recipe but since I published that recipe, I discovered that I love Hawaiian style Alaea salt (affiliate link) and encourage you to try it.
 It makes a huge difference in the taste.

 - And both of my slow cooker and Instant Pot Kalua Pork recipes are different from other Kalua Pork recipes because I try to reduce the saturated fat content.

 Cut the Fat When Prepping

 The pork butt also has a fatty layer and I use a knife to trim most of it off.
 I leave a thin layer on so the meat doesn’t dry out.
-I don’t spend a lot on this step and set up the pork in the Instant Pot, prep the cabbage, and do other things for 2 hours.
+I don’t spend a lot of time on this step and set up the pork in the Instant Pot, prep the cabbage, and do other things for 2 hours.

 Cut the Fat Before Serving